ingmbioinfo/cancerhubs_shiny/USER_MANUAL.md

 ## 1. Overview

-The CancerHubs Data Explorer is an interactive web application for exploring pre-computed gene interaction data derived from the CancerHubs project.
-Key features include ranking genes across tumour types, visualising gene networks, and exporting processed tables.
+The **CancerHubs Data Explorer** is an interactive web application for exploring pre-computed data from the *CancerHubs* project—a computational framework designed to predict proteins and pathways involved in cancer.

-Genes are ranked using a **Network Score**, which counts how many of their direct interactors are mutated in each tumour type.
-Highly connected genes with many mutated neighbours are prioritised as potential hubs.
+By integrating **mutational**, **interactomic**, and **expression–prognosis correlation** data, this method ranks genes based on a **Network Score**, which reflects the number of direct interactors that are mutated in each tumour type.
+This scoring defines **hubs of mutated proteins** with potential relevance for cancer research and therapy.

+### Key Features:

+- **Ranking genes across tumour types**
+- **Visualising gene interaction networks**
+- **Exporting processed data tables**

 ## 2. Accessing the App